 each doe's page as well as our kidding schedule page .
 We will not be taking deposits on any polled doe kids for 2022

 but will maintain a list of those looking for polled genetics.
 Available

 kids will be posted on our For Sale page and also on our Facebook page.
 Buck

 kids will only be retained if pre-ordered so please contact us early.

-$5.00 a day.
-We will most likely have a few select show quality dry
+We will have a few select show quality dry

 than normal group of kids over dry this year.
 These will be first